Bylaws of Social Club of St. Petersburg, Inc, a Nonprofit Corporation

-IF A YES VOTE IS MADE THE PROPOSAL BECOMES PART OF THE STANDING RULES, AND LAW.
+IF A YES VOTE IS MADE THE PROPOSAL BECOMES PART OF THE STANDING RULES, AND LAW IMMIDIATELY.

-THE PROPOSED CHANGE OR CHANGES ARE PRESENTED TO THE MEMBERS AT THE NEXT MEMBER MEETING AS INFORMATION ONLY AT WHICH TIME IT BECOMES EFFECTIVE.
+THE PROPOSED CHANGE OR CHANGES ARE PRESENTED TO THE MEMBERS IMMIDATELY, BY DIGITAL COMUNICATION, NEWS LETTER, AND AT THE NEXT MEMBER MEETING, AS INFORMATION ONLY,

 A NO VOTE INDICATES THE PROPOSED RULE CHANGE IS DEAD.

-SCHOLARSHIP: (J.DEE/14) CHILDREN AND OR GRAND CHILDREN OF MEMBERS LIVING LOCALLY OR OUT OF STATE, OR LOCAL COMMUNITY HIGH SCHOOL STUDENTS ONLY MAY APPLY FOR SCHOLARSHIPS.
-LOCAL COMMUNITY HIGH SCHOOL STUDENTS MUST HAVE MAINTAINED A (B) OR BETTER AVERAGE DURING THE SENIOR YEAR.
+#3 SCHOLARSHIP: (J.DEE/14) CHILDREN AND OR GRAND CHILDREN OF MEMBERS LIVING LOCALLY OR OUT OF STATE, OR LOCAL COMMUNITY HIGH SCHOOL STUDENTS ONLY MAY APPLY FOR SCHOLARSHIPS.
+LOCAL COMMUNITY HIGH SCHOOL STUDENTS MUST HAVE MAINTAINED A OR B ADVERAGE DURING THE SENIOR YEAR.

-RENTING: (J.DEE/12) THE MAIN HALL SHALL BE RENTED TO ANY ORGANIZATION OR PERSONS AT A COST OF $185.00 PER HOUR, WITH A FOUR-HOUR MINIMUM.
-THE PRICE INCLUDES THE USE OF THE MAIN HALL, KITCHEN WITH A COOK, AND CLEAN UP.
-MEMBERS MAY RENT THE FACILITY, FOR $110.00 PER HOUR; THE PRICE INCLUDES THE USE OF THE MAIN HALL, KITCHEN WITH A COOK AND CLEANING.
+#8 RENTING: (J.DEE/12) THE MAIN HALL SHALL BE RENTED TO ANY ORGANIZATION OR PERSONS WITH A FOUR-HOUR MINIMUM.
+THE PRICE INCLUDES THE USE OF THE MAIN HALL, NOT INCLUDING THE KITCHEN WITH A COOK, AND CLEAN UP.
+MEMBERS MAY RENT THE FACILITY AS DISCOUNTED AT THE TIME OF RENTAS BASED ON BOARD APPROVAL, THE PRICE INCLUDES THE USE OF THE MAIN HALL, KITCHEN WITH A COOK AND CLEANING.
 SECURITY IS TO BE PROVIDED BY THE RENTER.

-FINANCIAL REPORTS: (EF) MEMBERS MAY REVIEW AT THE GENERAL MEMBERSHIP MEETING THE FINANCIAL REPORT AS PRESENTED.
+#9 FINANCIAL REPORTS: (EF) MEMBERS MAY REVIEW AT THE GENERAL MEMBERSHIP MEETING THE FINANCIAL REPORT, AS PRESENTED.
 THE REPORT MUST REMAIN WITHIN THE CONFINES OF THE FINANCIAL SECRETARY’S DESK.